Harvested at dawn

 Recipes, rituals, and seasonal stories from our kitchen and the Herat highlands.
 No spam, ever.

-Hand-picked in Herat.
-Hand-packed in Massachusetts.
-Sealed in amber glass and ready to ship.
+Hand-picked in Herat, hand-packed in Massachusetts, sealed in glass-lined tins and ready to ship.